 The Tower itself is stunning and cosy whilst the hospitality was spot on.

-Fenton Tower was named the best Exclusive Use Property at the Scottish Hotel Awards, 2020.
+Fenton Tower was named the National Exclusive Use Venue of the Year at the Scottish Hotel Awards, 2020.

 Fenton Tower: Sleeps 13 | 7 Bedrooms | Dogs Welcome.
 From £185 per person per night, based on a minimum of 10 guests on an exclusive use basis with breakfast.
 Minimum two-night stay.